oconnore/queues/README.md

 ### General API functions:

 * make-queue (&key type comparison copy minimum-size)

-     <type> is a symbol, one of
+    * <type> is a symbol, one of
+         * simple-queue
-         simple-queue priority-queue
+         * priority-queue
+         * simple-cqueue
-         simple-cqueue priority-cqueue
+         * priority-cqueue

-     <copy> is another queue of the same type, which will be
-         duplicated in the newly created queue
+    * <copy> is another queue of the same type, which will be duplicated in the newly created queue

-     <comparison> is a function of two arguments that returns
-         true when the first should be returned before the second.
+    * <comparison> is a function of two arguments that returns true when the first should be returned before the second.
 For example: #'< or #'> for min and max respectively.
 Obviously this is only used with priority queues

-     <minimum-size> is the minimum size of the queue.
-This is only
-         applicable to simple-queues
+    * <minimum-size> is the minimum size of the queue.
+This is only applicable to simple-queues

 * qpush (queue element)

+    _Note:_ In priority queues, returns (values element node).
+Node can later be passed to functions such as #'queue-delete.

 * qpop (queue &optional (empty nil))

-     <empty> is the value returned if the queue is empty.
-The second
-     value returned is t when an element was found.
+    * <empty> is the value returned if the queue is empty.
+The second value returned is t when an element was found.

 * qtop (queue &optional empty)

 * qsize (queue)

 * map-queue (function queue)

-     Note:
-      While mapping over a priority queue, *current-queue-node* is bound to the node associated with the current element.
+     _Note:_ While mapping over a priority queue, *current-queue-node* is bound to the node associated with the current element.
 This node can be used to call #'queue-change or #'queue-delete.

 * print-queue (queue)

 ### Priority Queue Only:

 * queue-merge (queue-1 queue-2)

      Destructively merges queue-2 into queue-2 if they are compatible Queues are compatible when they have #'eq comparison tests.
 Note that #'queue-merge and #'queue-merge-safe are susceptible to deadlocks when using the "thread-safe" version.
 This is because the code must lock on queue1 and then on queue2.
 Avoid this issue by either not issuing merges, or being careful that merges are called in the same order everywhere.

 * queue-merge-safe (queue-1 queue-2)

      Non destructive version of #'queue-merge.

 * queue-find (queue predicate-or-key)

      Searches the queue for an element based on a predicate, or a derived predicate from the supplied key and the comparison.
-A node is returned that can be used in #'queue-change or
+A node is returned that can be used in #'queue-change or #'queue-delete.
-     #'queue-delete.

 * queue-change (queue node new-value)

      The given node is modified to contain new-value.

 * queue-delete (queue node)

      The given node is removed from the queue

 * queue-comparison (queue)

      Returns the comparison used by queue

 Miscellaneous Exported Symbols: